paulross/PythonExtensionPatterns/doc/sphinx/source/pickle.rst

 Note that a ``Custom`` object has two Python objects (``first`` and ``last``) and a C integer (``number``) that need to be converted to a Python object.
 We also need to add the version information.

-Her is the C implementation:
+Here is the C implementation:

 .. code-block:: c